ypedroo/ypedroo/README.md

 ### Hi there, I'm Ynoa:panda_face:

 - 🔭 I’m currently working @[QWKIN, LLC.](https://qwkin.com/)
-- 🌱 I’m currently learning Node.js, .NET Core and React
+- 🌱 I’m currently learning and working with Node.js, .NET Core and React
 - 💬 I like to write sometimes on <a href="https://dev.to/ypedroo"><img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" width="20" height="20"></a>
 - ⚡ I'm a tech lover, and language agnostic.
 - :scream_cat: Feel free to reach out to me for anything tech, coffe, brew or cats related